vtex/toolbelt/README.md

     list                    List your installed VTEX apps
     login                   Log into a VTEX account
-    logout                  Logout of the current VTEX account production [production] Set this workspace's production mode to true or false promote                 Promote this workspace to master
+    logout                  Logout of the current VTEX account promote                 Promote this workspace to master
     publish [path]          Publish the current app or a path containing an app switch <account>        Switch to another VTEX account